Lwazicekiso/LwaziCekiso/README.md

 - **Frameworks and Libraries**: React, ASP.NET, Firebase, Pocketbase.
 - **Tools and Technologies**: Visual Paradigm, Figma.
 - **Competencies**: UML diagrams, Software Deveopment Life Cylce (SDLC), Wireframes.
--

-## Projects
-Here are some of the projects I've been working on: